Royals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals' previous 10 matchups have not had a runline posted by sportsbooks.
+- The Royals' previous 10 contests have not had a runline set by oddsmakers.
+Kansas City's past three contests have finished above the point total, and the average over/under during that run was 9.2.

 Royals Betting Records & Stats

-- The Royals have come away with 32 wins in the 97 contests they have been listed as the underdogs in this season.
+- The Royals have been chosen as underdogs in 98 games this year and have walked away with the win 32 times (32.7%) in those games.

-- Kansas City is 6-12 this season when entering a game as the underdog by +185 or more on the moneyline.
+- Kansas City has a record of 6-12 in games where sportsbooks have it as underdogs of at least +185 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 35.1% chance of pulling out a win.
+- The moneyline set for this matchup implies the Royals have a 35.1% chance of walking away with the win.

-- Kansas City and its opponents have hit the over in 52 of its 111 games with a total this season.
+- So far this season, Kansas City and its opponents have hit the over in 53 of its 112 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!